Gravy For Dogs

 The Dos and Don’ts of Feeding Gravy To Dogs

 Don’t ever feed gravy meant for humans to your dog.
-It often contains too much salt and could include ingredients, like onions, that are toxic for canines.
+It often contains too much salt and could include ingredients, like onions, that are toxic for dogs.

 Do store gravies for your dog in the refrigerator after opening.
 They will generally last for up to a month.